 Rajendran and Yunus (2021) found that mobile apps improved speaking fluency and learner motivation in Malaysian EFL classrooms.
 Kusmaryani and Tanjung (2023) demonstrated the effectiveness of integrating mobile apps with project-based learning to develop speaking skills.
 Rocque (2022) highlighted the role of app evaluation in optimizing language learning outcomes.
 Moayeri and Khodareza (2020) showed that mobile-assisted conversation outside the classroom significantly enhanced Iranian EFL learners' speaking abilities.

-These studies suggest that mobile learning, when thoughtfully implemented, can transform the language learning experience and lead to substantial improvements in speaking proficiency.
+These studies suggest that mobile learningwhen thoughtfully implemented, can transform the language learning experience and lead to substantial improvements in speaking proficiency.

 2.10 Research Gap and Rationale

-While there is substantial evidence on the general benefits of MALL, fewer studies focus specifically on speaking skills in the context of Saudi Arabia (Al-Hassaani & Al-Saalmi, 2022).
+While there is substantial evidence of the general benefits of MALL, fewer studies focus specifically on speaking skills in the context of Saudi Arabia (Al-Hassaani & Al-Saalmi, 2022).
 This study addresses that gap by examining the perspectives of university-level EFL learners and evaluating how mobile applications influence their speaking performance.
 By grounding the research in established theories and reviewing current literature, this research study establishes a strong foundation for the empirical investigation that follows.

 In short, mobile learning presents both opportunities and challenges.
 When guided by sound pedagogical principles such as CLT and constructivism, and supported by appropriate technological infrastructure, mobile applications have the potential to revolutionize EFL speaking instruction in Saudi Arabia and beyond.